polterguy/polterguy.github.io/documentation/index.md

 * [Cryptographically secured HTTP Lambda Invocations](/tutorials/crypto-lambda-http/) - Inversion of Code
 * [Expressions, slots, and nodes](/tutorials/expressions-slots-nodes/) - Hyperlambda is *really* weird!
 * [Authentication internals](/tutorials/auth-internals/) - How to exchange the default authentication with for instance Windows authentication
+* [Using Magic with SQL Server](/tutorials/sql-server/) - Using Magic with Microsoft SQL Server

 ## Reference documentation core projects